hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ## 5.4.
 Setting Connection Timeout

 Connection timeout is the timeout value in milliseconds for the members to accept the client connection requests.
-If the member does not respond within the timeout, the client will retry to connect as many as `ClientNetworkConfig.connectionAttemptLimit` times.

 The following are the example configurations.

 **Declarative Configuration:**